 advertisement server: A logical server that provides the information repository for a specific advertisement protocol.
 The location of the physical server that instantiates the advertisement server is outside the scope of this standard.

-aggregate physical layer (PHY) protocol data unit (A-PPDU): A sequence of two or more PPDUs transmitted without an interframe space (IFS).
+aggregate physical layer (PHY) protocol data unit: [A-PPDU] A sequence of two or more PPDUs transmitted without an interframe space (IFS).
 The PPDU(s) transmitted following the first PPDU in the sequence do not contain PHY preamble(s), only PHY header(s) and PHY service data unit(s) (PSDU(s)).

 aggregated schedule: The aggregation of delivery and/or poll schedules by the quality-of-service (QoS) access point (AP) for a particular QoS station (STA) into a single service period (SP).